kaiachain/zkauth-sdk/README.md

       // Note that subSigner is an optional signer which is owned by the service provider
       // The subSigner sends transaction on behalf of the user to improve user experience
-      // Without subSigner, user needs to fund KLAY to the new owner address await scw.requestRecover(newOwnerAddress, auth, subSigner);
+      // Without subSigner, user needs to fund KAIA to the new owner address await scw.requestRecover(newOwnerAddress, auth, subSigner);
     }
     ...